A guide to public transport in Pristina, Kosovo

 Public transport to Pristina (from the airport)

-Until this changes, namely a passengers bus line comes into place, you’ll have to take a taxi to come to the city.
+Passengers can also take a taxi to move between Pristina and the airport.
 It should cost between 10-15 Euros and all of them (I believe) have a free toll number starting with 0800.
 I mainly use Taxi Roberti (0800 111 99); however, they should all have about the same prices.

 Public transport in Pristina

 Inter-city public transport in Pristina is not very well developed yet; however, it covers most of the city areas and for sure the touristy ones.
 Tourists coming to Pristina bus station can reach the city via local bus no. 7 which they can hop op at the entry of the bus station.
 This bus line comes from the bus station towards the city center (or Mother Teresa Boulevard).
 The ticket costs 0.40 EURO one-way and you pay it to the bus conductor.
 Unfortunately, there are no day, three-day, five-day, or one-week tickets as most of the public transport lines are privately owned; however, the Municipality of Pristina is working towards having an integrated public transport (I’ll update this part as things progress).

 More information is provided in the Prishtina Buses.
 Just click in the colored line and it will show you the bus line and also the frequency.

 Public transportation outside Pristina

 The bus station website shows the international lines.
 There are buses that connect Kosovo with Austria, Belgium, Serbia, Germany, Slovenia, Montenegro, Albania, Macedonia, Sweden, Croatia, and Switzerland.
 Nevertheless, there’s more information needed (and in English) to make tourists’ planning easier.